 Scotland quotes are nice to read if you are in the middle of planning a Scottish adventure and are hoping to get in the right frame of mind.
 This is equally true if you are feeling nostalgic for beautiful, green Scotland.

-Hopefully, this collection of quotes about Scotland will inspire you in times that you are not able to be in this gorgeous country firsthand.
+Hopefully, this collection of quotes about Scotland will inspire you in times when you are not able to be in this gorgeous country firsthand.
 Herein are a collection of quotes about Scotland, Scottish proverbs, and amusing Scottish quotes.

 Quotes About Scotland’s Beauty and Nature

 Scotland’s beauty is unparalleled.
 Here, you will find landscapes and scenery that look almost ethereal.

 Otherworldly even.
 Traversing through parts of the country makes you feel as though you are in the setting of a JR Tolkien novel.